betogrun/tiny-twitter-api-infra/README.md

   4. **Open the Project in a Dev Container:**
     Once inside VS Code:

-    - Press F1 to open the command palette.
+  - Press Ctrl+Shift+P or Cmd+Shift+P on Mac to open the command palette.
   - Type "Remote-Containers: Open Folder in Container..." and select it.
   - Choose the project folder, and VS Code will start building the development container.
 This process may take a few minutes the first time.

   5. **Working Inside the Dev Container:**
    Once the container is up and running, you'll notice the bottom-left corner of VS Code indicates that you're working inside the container.
 You can now run any command inside this isolated environment.